 * Please note that this post may contain affiliate links.
 This means that if you purchase something from that affiliate link, I will get a commission.
 I only recommend items that I use in my own business.

-I see this question often coming in some of the Facebook groups I follow.
+I see this question often in some of the Facebook groups I follow.
 A lot of bloggers want to know how to join the right Pinterest group boards.
-I totally understand why this is a common request.
+I totally understand why this is a common question.
 Pinterest is such a great way to increase traffic to your blog post.
 In fact, Pinterest is my number one source of traffic.
 I believe that no matter your blog topic, you can increase your traffic by using Pinterest.
-Group boards are an excellent way to reach more people in short period.
+Group boards are an excellent way to reach more people in a short period of time.

-I remember a couple of months ago how I was frustrated when I was trying to figure out how to gain access to Pinterest groups.
-In this blog post, I share my best strategies to access Pinterest groups to help you grow my blog quickly.
+I remember a couple of months ago, I was so frustrated when I was trying to figure out how to gain access to Pinterest groups.
+In this blog post, I’m sharing my best strategies to access Pinterest groups to help you grow your blog quickly.

 If you don't have a Pinterest account or if you need to improve your strategy, I create a blog post that will help you drive traffic to your blog using Pinterest.

 Before we go any further, some of you may not know what a Pinterest group board is.
 A group board is essentially a collaboration board with other similar pinners.
 Everyone that follows the group will be more likely to repin items in that group and share it with their audience.
 Group boards will not only help you to find people in the same niche but can also help you to reach a bigger audience.